C&R Design is a look into our design philosophy, principles and practice at Compliance & Risks.

 I collected a year's worth of guidelines; annotations left on design files, Jira instructions written for developers and notes I built up in Evernote.
 This took me a few weeks of effort, editing and revising.

 Microcopy guidelines were especially important and sought after.
-I wanted to solve one of Dev’s big anxieties which was around writing microcopy; the small text that is integral to the UI such as button labels, form labels and hint text.
+I wanted to solve one of of development's big anxieties was around writing microcopy; the small text that is integral to the UI such as button labels, form labels and hint text.

 I took inspiration from many of the foundational design guides, such as IBM Design and Lightening Design.
 These are overwhelmingly large, so I needed to start small and craft a website that was light enough to manage at the beginning of this initiative.